 At a minimum, you should be arriving feeling pretty confident about your look.
 Take a leaf out of David Gandy’s stylebook: well-dressed is never over-dressed.
 He’s Britain’s best-dressed man and always looks timeless and classy.

-At London Sock Company, we’re firm believers that pulling on great socks fills you with confidence; your sock choice is a reflection of your personality and elevates your style.
-David Gandy, for example, typically keeps it classic with black tie, normally seen sporting our classic black Spot of Style.
+At London Sock Company, we’re firm believers that pulling on great socks fills you with confidence.
+Your sock choice is a reflection of your personality and elevates your style.
+Our friend David Gandy, for example, typically keeps it classic with black tie, often seen sporting our classic black Spot of Style.
 For myself, unless I’m wearing my kilt, I love nothing more than adding a bit of bold colour with my dinner jacket.
 My go-to is always a pair of Saffron Simply Sartorials.
 They beautifully bright but alway sophisticated.
 Also, a guaranteed conversation starter, which can be useful when mingling and small talk is required.

-If you’re feeling in the party spirit, go for a nice confident mustard, turquoise, or even a bold Christmas red sock.
-If you’re feeling super classic, or traditional best suits you, then a nice black or grey with a little pattern is ideal, such as the McLaren Automotive On Your Marks in Classic Black & Grey.
+If you’re feeling in the party spirit, go for a nice confident turquoise, or even a bold Christmas red sock.
+If you’re feeling classic, then a black or grey with some pattern is ideal, such as Ottaway Style in Grey.

-And if you’re somewhere in between, you can’t go wrong with a warm red, like our Simply Sartorial in Rich Burgundy – or a charming purple with Highland Heather.
+And if you’re somewhere in between, you can’t go wrong with a rich red, like our Simply Sartorial in Rich Burgundy.
+Or a dark purple with Highland Heather.
 With over 32 shades and counting, our Simply Sartorial range has something for everyone.

 Looks like you haven't made a choice yet.